13-month Ethiopian calendar: What is the reason?

 The Ethiopian Calendar consists of 12 months.
 Each has 30 days, with five or six extra days (also referred to as the 13th month) added at the end of the year to align the calendar with the solar cycle.

-What is Ethiopia's 13-month called?
+What is Ethiopia's 13-month calendar called?

 The 13th month in the Ethiopian calendar, called Pagume, has five days, and in a leap year, it has six days.

-What year is 2024 in Ethiopia?
+What year is 2025 in Ethiopia?

 Ethiopia's calendar differs from both the Coptic and Julian calendars; the Coptic and Ethiopian calendars diverge by 276 years.
 Despite this, Ethiopia's calendar is intimately related to the Coptic Church's laws and the many computations inspired by the Ethiopian Orthodox Tewahedo Church.